MCP server

 StateIdentifierWhat you can doCost

-Free accountaccountId (linked via device-code flow)Everything above, no event meter on the browser simulator.
+Free accountaccountId (linked via device-code flow)Everything above, plus minting browser-simulator sessions.
 Email + ToS acceptance only.Free, no payment

 The device-code flow